Distinguished Lectureship Award on the Applications of Physics

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

 The deadline for submission of nominations for the 2015 Distinguished Lectureship Award has passed.
-Nominations for the 2016 Lectureship will open in July 2015.
+Nominations for the 2017 Lectureship will open in early 2016.